Stagecoach West Scotland: Fleet

-As of July 2019, Stagecoach West Scotland operates 359 buses and coaches.
+As of 2024, Stagecoach West Scotland operates 315 buses and coaches.

 Stagecoach West Scotland is among the Stagecoach Group's major operators of battery electric buses in Scotland, operating 15 BYD Alexander Dennis Enviro200EV and 6 Volvo 7900e buses in and around Kilmarnock, the latter Volvos being partially funded by SP Energy Networks as the UK's first electric buses serving rural communities.
 25 single-deck Volvo BZLs and a further two Enviro200 EVs began to be delivered for Ayrshire services in February 2023, part of an order for 39 electric buses for West Scotland throughout 2023, funded by the Scottish Zero Emission Bus (ScotZEB) challenge fund.
+The company have since received a further 12 'world first' electric midibuses, with these Alexander Dennis Enviro100EV being delivered in Autumn of 2024, as well as a 26-strong order for Alexander Dennis Enviro400EV which commenced service on the Ardrossan-Kilmarnock corridor in early 2025, primarily operating Service 11.
+This further order was part-funded by ScotZEB 2.